tay-clark/tay-clark/README.md

 I'm Taylor!

-I'm a JavaScript, C#, and Java engineer working at GEICO.
+I'm an engineer working at GEICO.

 You can also find me on [LinkedIn](https://www.linkedin.com/in/tay-clark/).